-You are not superwoman/man.
+You’re not a superhuman.
 Placing unrealistic demands on yourself will be stressful and is likely to dampen your enthusiasm for your studies.
 Think about what you can reasonably commit to in a day, a week, a month and even a year.
 Consider the commitments you already have and what your priorities are.

 Plan your time

 You’ve probably paid a fair amount for your course, so you need to prioritise it.
 Plan out your time in advance.
-Be clear on when you will study – and stick to it!
+Be clear on when you will study and stick to it!
 Think ahead, as you will no doubt have to juggle time around friend’s birthdays, a trip away, family commitments etc. and of course, rest.
-If you don’t plan and stay committed, it’s easy to get behind.
+If you don’t plan and stay committed, it’s easy to fall behind.

 Find a quiet space

 Make sure you have a dedicated space you can go to complete your study.
 This may be the same space you work from home from.
 It’s important that it’s away from any distractions, such as the TV an intriguing conversation.
 Even going to your local library might be the best scenario for you.

 Remind yourself why you decided to study.
 It might be for progression in your current role, to change careers completely, or simply for personal growth.
 Keeping the end goal in mind will help to keep you motivated, especially at the times when you have to say ‘no’ to a social event or are finding the study a bit tough.

 Sleep and exercise

 So simple, yet so important.
 Studying late into the night will likely mean an unproductive day at work the next day.
 But equally, working late every evening will mean unproductive study time.
 Having some form of break between the two is important.
 A quick run, some yoga or just walking the dog will help to clear your mind so that you’re ready to study.
 Not looking after yourself can make you sick and burnt out, and inevitably both your work and study will suffer.